 In this photo, volunteer task force committee members from the community of Derrière Fort are acknowledged as follow up outreach workers by members of the neighborhood.
 Each of these committee members will be actively spreading the word about the work being done and will ask other members of the community to get involved.

 We need to raise money for phase two of this work.
-You can help: consider a monthly recurring donation in the amount you think is worth it to stop the rape of a child, or the abuse of a spouse.
-Its that simple.
 If you were to donate even $5 or $10 per month, over the course of a year you would help this work continue in a major way.
 We will be funding the next round of GTPE trainings in the months ahead.
 Now is a great time to get involved!